-From 1966 through 2015, the number of starlings observed along routes surveyed during the BBS has shown a decreasing trend in the State estimated at -2.5% annually, with a -2.5% decrease annually from 2005 through 2015 (Sauer et al. 2017).
-Across all routes surveyed in the United States during the BBS, starling populations are also showing a declining trend estimated at a rate of -1.1% annually from 1966 through 2015 (Sauer et al. 2017).
-Using data from the BBS, the Partners in Flight Science Committee (2013) estimated the statewide breeding population of starlings at 200,000 birds.
+From 1966 through 2015, the number of starlings observed along routes surveyed during the BBS has shown a decreasing trend in the State estimated at -0.64% annually, with a 0.19% increase annually from 2005 through 2015 (Sauer et al. 2017).
+Using data from the BBS, the Partners in Flight Science Committee (2013) estimated the statewide breeding population of starlings at one million starlings.
 The number of starlings observed in those areas surveyed during the CBC in the State is showing a general declining trend (National Audubon Society 2010).

 The flocking behavior of starlings near airports creates a high risk potential for a bird strike and a threat to human safety.
 Starlings may also create a health hazard and nuisance for farmers, particularly dairy farmers.
 In addition to the large amount of droppings accumulated from sizeable flocks that could potentially spread disease to both farm workers and livestock, starlings will also consume all or most of the valuable nutrients in livestock feed, which can result in reduced cattle weights or reduced milk production.
 Requests for assistance to reduce damage and threats associated with European starlings come from people in urban areas, industrial locations, airports, and agricultural businesses.
 Starlings gather in roosts numbering from several hundred to more than 1 million birds (Johnson and Glahn 1994).
 Fecal droppings at these roost sites can damage vehicles, buildings, sidewalks, and other structures, create unsanitary conditions, and transfer diseases (Johnson and Glahn 1994).
 Starlings can also cause other damage by consuming cultivated fruit and vegetable crops and livestock feed (Johnson and Glahn 1994).
 Starlings also pose a strike risk to aircraft.
 In 1960, a commercial aircraft in Boston collided with a flock of starlings and crashed resulting in 62 human fatalities (Johnson and Glahn 1994).
-From FY 2011 through FY 2016, WS dispersed 3,133 European starlings and personnel lethally removed 194 starlings to alleviate damage in South Carolina (see Table 4.17).
+From FY 2011 through FY 2016, WS dispersed 38,594 European starlings and personnel lethally removed 1,855 starlings to alleviate damage in North Carolina (see Table 4.26).